panoply/syncify/readme.md

 # Contributing

-Fork the project, run `yarn` and you're good to go.
+This project uses [pnpm](https://pnpm.js.org/en/cli/install) (because pnpm is dope and pnpm does dope shit) - Fork the project, run `pnpm i` and you're good to go.
+If you're using Yarn like the rest of the plebs or npm like the boomers then you will still need to install pnpm.

 # Changelog